lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 #### Patients of Interest

 The facility will work with NHSN to define a POI list.
-This is often the entire in-patient population at the facility.
+This is often the entire in-patient inpatient, observation, or short stay population at the facility.
 The data for the patients in the list are then extracted and evaluated against the measure criteria for the initial population (see below).

 #### Initial Population